Minimum Energy Efficiency Standards (MEES) in Privately Rented Homes

 Under the Energy Act 2016 landlords must:

-1) Have an Energy Performance Certificate (EPC) and provide a copy to tenants whenever they rent their properties out*; and
+1) Have an Energy Performance Certificate (EPC) and provide a copy to tenants whenever they rent their properties out (a copy of the EPC certificate must be provided by landlords to all assured shorthold tenants at the property whose tenancies began on or after 1st October 2015 (required under the Deregulation Act 2015)); and

 2) Ensure all rented homes have at least an E rating on the EPC: